Paranoia8972/Paranoia8972/README.md

 ### 🕹️Raspberry Pi zero Handheld
 I really like the small portable handhelds based on RPis.
-You might have a look at the cool uConsole from [Clockwork Pi](https://www.clockworkpi.com/) Now I decided to make my own.
+You might have a look at the cool uConsole from [Clockwork Pi](https://www.clockworkpi.com/) So I decided to make my own.
-It's based on the PIGRRL zero with all it's parts an some changes.
+It's based on [pdrift's](https://twitter.com/pdrift) handheld concept with some modifications to make it better and cooler.
+But it's quit cool rn!
 And it uses a BB Q20 Blackberry Key 2 Keyboard by [Solderparty](https://www.solder.party/docs/bbq20kbd/)